koreymacdougall/config_files/notes/cheatsheet.md

     - -8,-4co.
 ## close all buffers except current one
     - :%bd|e#
+## Delete or Rename a file
+    - In file explorer (:Explore or :Sex or :Vex), D / R
 ## create a new file in netrw at cursor position
     - %
 ## create a new directory/dir in netrw at cursor position